Gvte-Kali/Whistor/README.md

 > Some features may not work correctly depending on the client and configuration used.
 > The most reliable desktop approach is **Cinny via Tor Browser** as described below.

-All clients connect to whistor via **Tor Browser**.
+All clients connect to whistor via **Tor Browser** using a dedicated persistent profile.
-This approach works on every OS, requires no configuration.
+This approach works on every OS, requires no proxy configuration, and keeps your whistor session completely separate from your regular browsing.

 ```
 Tor Browser (whistor profile) → Tor network → .onion → Synapse